 Every position is designated as either "Non-Exempt" or "Exempt".
 This designation has no relationship to whether or not an employee is eligible for a specific benefit, except that employees filling non-exempt positions are eligible for overtime pay (when applicable).
-These positions typically include hourly, clerical, and some administrative support positions.

 Employees whose position is designated as exempt are not eligible to receive overtime pay.
-These positions typically include executive, administrative, and professional/para-professional positions.

-Changing positions from nonexempt to exempt, or vice versa, may occur only by written approval from both the Director of Human Resources and the Executive Director.
+Changing a position classification from non-exempt to exempt, or vice versa, may occur only by written request from a manager or supervisor for review and approval from both the Director of Human Resources and the Executive Director.